 Have you ever thought; How about the piano and keyboard, and which one to choose to play?
 I would prefer to say the so-called keyboard because “keyboard” is used as a common term on many instruments played with keys.
-In the music terminology keyboard actually means the range of the black and white keys on a piano-like instrument.
-It can therefore be quite misleading to just call one particular musical instrument a “keyboard”.
+In the music, terminology keyboard means the range of the black and white keys on a piano-like instrument.
+It can, therefore, be quite misleading to just call one particular musical instrument a “keyboard”.
 For this reason, I will take a closer look at what are keyboard instruments and perhaps clarify some aspects that most people are unaware of.

 I will break down the subject in the following sections: